About the deba

 Like most equipment, knives need a little love and care.
 You need to sharpen them regularly and depending on the type of steel, dry them immediately after use.
 These are 3 general rules you should follow:

-Also, check our full guide how to properly maintain the knife and sharpen it.
+Also, check our full guide on how to properly maintain the knife and sharpen it.